kaumina/terraform-eks-rail-helm/README.md

-# Redmine with MySql deployed in EKS cluster using Terrafom/Helm
+# Deploy Redmine/MariaDB EKS cluster using Terraform and Helm
+## Introduction
+This demonstration uses Terraform, EKS, Helm and you need to setup below tools and binaries in your running server.
 ## Pre-requisites
 Initially you have to setup your local server(deployment box).
 This can be your desktop or and EC2.